Incarnational Evangelization: The Art of Accompaniment

 Pope Francis said, "We need a Church capable of walking at people's sides... a Church which accompanies them on their journey."
 Programs are not enough for effective evangelization; we have to share life with people.
 This article explains how to invest deeply in others and how to accompany them in their walk of faith in order to share the Gospel with them.

 - Read Matthew 9:10 – 13.

 - Discuss together.

-His native Poland had been taken over, first by the Nazis and then later by the Soviet communists.
-As his people struggled to live under the communist regime, laws were put in place to limit the work of the Church, especially priests.
-The young people of the time often found themselves lost amidst the chaos.
+His native Poland had been taken over, first by the Nazis and then later by the Soviet Communists.
+As his people struggled to live under the Communist regime, laws were put into effect to limit the work of the Church, especially priests.
+The young people of the time often found themselves lost amid the chaos.

 Everywhere to be with them, in everything but sin.

 The men and women in whom Fr.
 Wojtyła invested were changed.
 Some became priests and religious.
 Others committed themselves to holiness in marriage.
 All of them lived their Christian lives more faithfully because of his influence.
 Fr.
 Wojtyła, now known as Pope St. John Paul II, was a great evangelist — not just as a pope who preached to millions throughout the world, but as a man who went out and invested his life deeply in the people he served in Kraków.